dalehassinger/Blog/use-vcenter-tags-to-maintain-vm-storage-placement/index.md

 ###### Code to Disconnect CD from all VMs:
 * include code to connect to vCenter
-* Before I assigned the vCenter TAGs to the VMs using a script to automate the process, I made sure that none of the VMs had a SNAP or a CD attached.
+* Before I assigned the vCenter TAGs to the VMs using a script to automate the process, I made sure that none of the VMs had a SNAP or a iso attached.
+Here is the code to disconnect all iso images mounted to a VM.

 ```PowerShell
 # Code Disconnect CD from all VMs